finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Game-Play: Play area zoom and rotation sliders in bottom corners (hidden by hand and with reset buttons) (compare Tabletopia)

 ## Backlog
-- Integration: Database for user-created card games, with in-app automation to upload and download from this database (Steam Workshop?)
 - Game-Play: Support multiple card selection
 - Game-Play: Limited visibility of cards in stack
 - Game-Play: Option to have top of stack always revealed
-- Game-Play: Pre-defined card zones/stacks
-- Cards: Move card to zone, stack, or drawer (E)
 - Cards: Support more than 1 card face (Dual-Faced Cards)
 - Cards: Support multiple card backs
 - Game-Play: Allow cards to snap to each other/align on grid